-Sleep disturbances, pregnancy related insomnia, and weird or vivid dreams are common during pregnancy, especially during the first and 3rd trimester.
+Sleep disturbances, pregnancy-related insomnia, and weird or vivid dreams are common during pregnancy, especially during the first and third trimesters.
 In a National Sleep Foundation poll, 78% of women reported experiencing more disturbed sleep during pregnancy than when not pregnant.
-Hormonal changes, pain & discomfort, and anxiety are three key factors that contribute to sleep challenges.
+Hormonal changes, pain and discomfort, and anxiety are three key factors that contribute to sleep challenges.

-During pregnancy, progesterone levels rise, and this can cause sleepiness during the day and wakefulness at night.
+Progesterone levels rise during pregnancy, which can cause sleepiness during the day and wakefulness at night.
 Fluctuating estrogen levels also create physiological changes.
-Nausea, heartburn, lower back pain, needing to pee a lot, and general discomforts can leave the body feeling out of sorts.
+Nausea, heartburn, lower back pain, needing to pee a lot, and general discomfort can leave the body feeling out of sorts.
 Feeling anxious about baby coming can make falling asleep and staying asleep trickier.

 Sleep during pregnancy is as much about quality as it is about quantity.
 Below I have listed some effective and time-tested sleep aids.
-Enjoy & Sweet Dreams!
+Enjoy, and sweet dreams!